mendersoftware/mender-docs/03.Devices/02.Partition-layout/docs.md

 software*.
 In Linux, raw flash devices are exposed as a **Memory Technology Device (MTD)** file.
 Care must be taken when selecting a file system that is MTD-aware, since it should handle the wear leveling and error correction.
 Popular file systems for MTD devices include UBIFS, JFFS2, and YAFFS.
-Support for raw flash devices is **experimental**.
 Consult [raw flash](../raw-flash) section for details on setting up and configuration.

 ##File system types